colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 **Must Read:**
 - From Problem to Solution (page 1)
+- Why Traditional Infrastructure Fails (pages 2-4)
-- The Architecture Overview (pages 2-3)
+- The Architecture Overview (pages 5-7)
-- What It Costs and What It Returns (pages 23-25)
+- What It Costs and What It Returns (pages 26-28)
-- The Gap Assessment (pages 25-27)
+- The Gap Assessment (pages 28-30)
-- Chapter 1 Summary (pages 27-29)
+- Chapter 1 Summary (pages 30-32)

 **Optional but Valuable:**
 - Layer overviews (read "What it is" and "Why agents need it" for each layer)